Freija/freija.github.io/_posts/2018-01-05-vision-apis-cntd.md

  3. Stores the labels and classification in a local CSV file.

- This resulted in 52 unique labels overall: 41 for the class 1 images (bird) and 32 for the class 0 images (no bird).
+ This resulted in 54 unique labels overall: 43 for the class 1 images (bird) and 33 for the class 0 images (no bird).
 There is significant overlap in labels between the two classes as we can expect from images that are so similar.
 The images with the birds have a larger variety of labels.
 This is also expected, since there is an additional element (bird) present.
 Using the Python ```wordcloud``` library and excluding the two most common labels: ```grass``` and ```plant```, two wordclouds are created: for the images with and without a bird.
 Each wordcloud shows all labels, the font size represents the frequency the label was assigned.
+The code can be found in the [Google Vision API Jupyter notebook](https://github.com/Freija/birdometer-ml/blob/master/code/Google_Vision_api.ipynb).

  <p>
  <img src="{{ site.baseurl }}/images/birdometer/nobird_wordcloud.png" alt="Birdometer image example" style=" width: 49.5%;"/>